-The minor in Business Entrepreneurship is designed to provide non-business majors with the educational background needed to nurture an innovative product or service idea and grow it into a new business opportunity.
-The minor will also be helpful to those non-business majors who envision being self-employed in their own small businesses which grow out of their passions for arts and science.
+The minor in business entrepreneurship provides non-business majors with the background needed to nurture an innovative product or service idea and grow it into a new business opportunity.
+The minor will also help non-business majors who envision being self-employed in their own small businesses which grow out of their passions for arts and science.

 Sport Management Minor